HeribertoUroza/heriberto.dev/README.md

 2. Have the site load the a different image based on the date.
 8. Sizing IFrame Better.
 Might need to find somewhere else to host the pdf.
 Possibly add PDF to files and adjust resizing.
 IFrame.document.body.style.height
 9. Height is having issues
+10. Add picture at the bottom of page.
+    - black and white.
+    - include tie.

 ### Completed
 3. Research how the Tie will change color based on the page they are on.